iamciera/workshop-stanford-2014-06/README.md

 ## Feedback

-We welcome any feedback on our workshops, tools, suggestions for new packages, and any collaborations you might have in mind.
+We welcome any feedback on our workshops, tools, suggestions for new packages, and collaborations you might have in mind.
 [Please get in touch](http://ropensci.org/contact.html).